 C. Steven Bradford Henry M. Grether, Jr. Professor of Law

-Justin (Gus) Hurwitz Assistant Professor of Law and Co-Director of Space, Cyber, and Telecom Law Program
+Justin (Gus) Hurwitz Associate Professor of Law and Co-Director of Space, Cyber, and Telecom Law Program

 Professor Justin (Gus) Hurwitz joined the College of Law faculty in 2013.
 His work builds on his background in law, technology, and economics to consider the interface between law and technology and the role of regulation in high-tech industries.
 He has a particular expertise in telecommunications law and technology, including data- and cybersecurity, and was recognized as a Cyber Security & Data Privacy Trailblazer by the National Law Journal.